top of page

 injuries throughout their gymnastics career and taking a preventative measure can play very

 crucial in preventing more serious career ending injuries.
-The top two most prevalent low back
+The top two most prevalent low back injuries in gymnastics are Spondy’s and muscle strains.

-injury.
-If managed improperly, they can be a career ending gymnastics injury and result in
+These are typically overuse injuries from repetitive compression/pounding and skills that require arching backwards.
+These can result in spinal instability, disc injury and nerve injury.
+If managed improperly, they can be a career ending gymnastics injury and result in long-term back issues.

-because the recovery time is quicker and it can heal.
-Once the fracture occurs in the mid to later
+It is best when a Spondy is caught in the early stages as pain first begins because the recovery time is quicker and it can heal.
+Once the fracture occurs in the mid to later stages, the bone does not heal on its own.

 Muscle strains are also common, but are more common in motions that require bending